xuxiny17/oncoAnalysis/README.md

 of.
 The plotting functions visualize the results obtained from the analysis functions and display them in a clearer way.

-The current package does not handle false input, the function which imports and processes data would be implemented in the next version.
+The current package does not handle frame shift of base sequence.
+The function might be implement in the future.

 The `oncoAnalysis` package was developed using
 `R version 4.2.1 (2022-06-23)`,